tjbergst/data-parsing/README.md

 - path_dict {dict} -- dictionary of file paths (must be `pathlib.Path` objects)

 ### path_dict configs
 There are two provided dictionaries of data paths, `real_data_path_dict` and `transition_matrics_path_dict`.
 Each dictionary contains a unique key used to select the desired file and a `pathlib.Path` object referencing the desired file.
-All files must be valid in order to execute, remove invalid or unnecessary paths by commenting out the lines, ex:
+All files must be valid in order to execute, remove invalid or unnecessary paths by commenting out the lines.

 ```python
 real_data_path_dict = {